Army Special Operations Command mourns 5 US troops killed in helicopter crash

 Grone enlisted in the Army in 2017 as a UH-60 repairer.
 He served as a flight instructor and and MH-60M crew chief for the 160th.
 He deployed to Afghanistan and multiple times to Iraq, and he was awarded the Air Medal with Combat device, the Army Commendation Medal and the Army Achievement Medal with combat device among many other awards.

-Grone's parents, Steve and Erica Grone, in a Facebook post verified by The Associated Press, said of their son that they were "beyond proud of what you became and believed in.
+Grone's parents, Steve and Erica Grone, said of their son in a Facebook post that they were "beyond proud of what you became and believed in.
 Thank you for all these amazing years.
 Please watch over us.
 Love you and can’t express how much you will be missed.”

 Southard enlisted in the Army in 2015 as a UH-60 repairer and served as an MH-60M crew chief.
 He was first assigned to Fort Bliss, Texas, upon completing advanced individual training, and he completed a 13-month rotation to Task Force Sinai in support of ongoing peacekeeping operations.
 He deployed to Afghanistan and was awarded two Army Commendation medals and an Army Achievement medal among other citations.